EG-Miln/One-Score-Heartbreaks-Analyzing-Close-Games-in-College-Football/README.md

 <img alt="Alt text" src="Data Science Slides Pic 3.png">

 Upon of the figure, we came to the decision to utilize the following team stats to serve as the primary variables for our models.
+In particular, these are our key performance indicators (KPIs):
 - 3rd down efficiency
 - Completion attempts
 - Yards per pass
 - Rushing yards
 - Possession time

-These features are the most significant for predicting the outcome of a win for a one-score game in college football.
+These features are the most significant for predicting the outcome of a win for a one-score game in college football in the sense that they are related to situational execusion.

 ---

-## Key Performance Indicators (KPIs)

-We focused on KPIs related to situational execution, including:
-- 3rd down conversion rate
-- Completion attempts
-- Yards per pass
-- Rushing yards
-- Time of possession
+## Modeling Approaches

 ---